 However, Kauri-Butanol values are not the last word in solubility tests.
 In fact, Kb values tend to assign a higher solubility to a solvent than it actually has.
 Also, certain kinds of solvents cannot be tested with the Kauri-Butanol protocol as they prove to be infinitely soluble in this test procedure.
 For this reason, ketones, like acetone and MEK, and glycol ethers cannot be tested by the Kauri-Butanol procedure.
 Though Kb values can give misleading results for many solvents, it still proves useful when used to judge the relative solubility of different solvents.

 Although not as widely known by industrial solvent users, there are many different solubility scales besides Kauri-Butanol value.
 The most commonly used solubility scale is the Hildebrand solubility parameter.
 All the electrostatic forces that bind the molecules of a liquid or solid together represent that substance’s cohesive energy density.
 The sum of these binding forces is what has to be overcome to either dissolve a substance in a solvent, or to vaporize the substance completely by heating it to dryness.

-The Hildebrand solubility parameter (the square root of the cohesive energy density) is a numerical representation of this quantity of energy, usually expressed as calories/cubic centimeter, or in standard international units (SI), as mega-pascals of cohesive pressure required to overcome all of these binding forces.
+The Hildebrand solubility parameter (the square root of the cohesive energy density) is a numerical representation of this quantity of energy.
+It is usually expressed as calories/cubic centimeter, or in standard international units (SI) as mega-pascals, of cohesive pressure that are required to overcome all of these binding forces.

 The Hildebrand solubility parameter can be represented as the sum of three separate Hansen solubility parameters, each of which is a measure of one of the three electro-static forces (dispersion, polarity and hydrogen bonding) that bind molecules together.